redhataccess/statuspage-controller/README.md

 It will change the status of status page components if the component names matches the exact name of a New Relic Alert Policy.

 ## Mapping components
 Mapping is done by exact name match with optional namespacing for component groups.

+Example:

+    # New Relic alert policy name
+        Downloads

+    # Statuspage.io component name
+        Downloads

-Example: New Relic alert policy named "Downloads" and a Statuspage.io component named "Downloads", If a New Relic incident is created for the "Downloads" policy, status page controller will update the matching "Downloads" component in Statuspage.io.
+If a New Relic incident is created for the "Downloads" policy, status page controller will update the matching "Downloads" component in Statuspage.io.

+### Component Groups
 Component groups are mapped by namespacing the New Relic alert policy with the following convention: "group-component"

-Example: If you have a compontent group in status page for access.redhat.com with a sub-component of Downloads, you would need to name your New Relic alert policy name "access.redhat.com-Downloads"
+If you have a compontent group in status page for access.redhat.com with a sub-component of Downloads, you would need to name your New Relic alert policy name "access.redhat.com-Downloads"

+Example mapping of component groups on status.redhat.com:

+    # New Relic alert policy names
+    access.redhat.com-Downloads
+    access.redhat.com-Knowledgebase
+    developers.redhat.com-Downloads
+    developers.redhat.com-Blog

+    # Statuspage.io component groups
+    access.redhat.com
+        L Downloads
+        L Knowledgebase
+    developers.redhat.com
+        L Downloads
+        L Blog

 ## Tresholds